 LLE plans to continue this program in future years.
 The program is strictly for students from Rochester-area high schools who have just completed their junior year.
 Applications are generally mailed out in early February with an application deadline near the end of March.
-For more information about the program or an application form, please contact Dr. R. Stephen Craxton at LLE.
+Applications can also be obtained from the LLE website.
+For more information about the program, please contact Dr. R. Stephen Craxton at LLE.

-This program was supported by the U.S. Department of Energy Office of Inertial Confinement Fusion under Cooperative Agreement No. DE-FC03-92SF19460.
+This program was supported by the U.S. Department of Energy Office of Inertial Confinement Fusion under Cooperative Agreement No. DE-FC52-92SF19460.